 In the meantime Tahira comes downstairs.
 She is the maid who lives upstairs.
 Immediately she goes to the kitchen to make tea, following her morning ritual.
 That made me more furious.
 “STOP IT.
 STOP THIS NOISE.
 YOU WILL KILL ME”.
 I was trying to shout with authority but knew that my voice is trembling and she would be giggling behind the closed doors of kitchen.
 Even she is aware of my weaknesses during such pain and that is surely not a very pleasant thought for one who is suffering.

-Two Aspirins and one Valium later I was slightly drowsy and Hamza hurriedly took advantage of the situation and started to press my shoulders and back.
+Two Aspirins and one Valium 2 mg later I was slightly drowsy and Hamza hurriedly took advantage of the situation and started to press my shoulders and back.
 In a dreamy state I could feel the pain leaving me through my pores and I inhaled deeply.
 I am sure everyone saw it and took it as a sign to switch off all the lights and tip toe out of the room.
-Twenty five minutes later I suddenly got up with the residual pain like a stretching elastic band around my head but I could get up and go to office.
+Twenty five minutes later I suddenly got up with the residual pain like a stretched elastic band around my head but I could get up and go to office.